-Infinite trees vs. finite regular graphs.
-It will be convenient to first present the proof for the case of infinite $\Delta$ -regular trees.
-In essence, we will show that any algorithm A that finds a maximal matching in $T = o(\Delta)$ rounds will fail around some node u in some infinite $\Delta$ -regular tree G (for some specific port numbering).
-Then it is also easy to construct a finite $\Delta$ -regular graph G' such that the radius-T neighborhood of u in G (including the port numbering) is isomorphic to the radius-T neighborhood of some node u' in G', and therefore A will also fail around u' in G'.
+3.2.3 Infinite trees vs. finite regular graphs.
+It will be convenient to first present the proof for the case of infinite Δ -regular trees.
+In essence, we will show that any algorithm A that finds a maximal matching in $T = o(\Delta)$ rounds will fail around some node u in some infinite Δ -regular tree G (for some specific port numbering), where failing around node u means that the labels assigned to the edges incident to u form a configuration that is not allowed by the problem.
+Then it is also easy to construct a finite Δ -regular graph G' such that the radius-(T + 1) neighborhood of u in G (including the port numbering) is isomorphic to the radius-(T + 1) neighborhood of some node u' in G', and therefore A will also fail around u' in G'.